Taz: Wanted

-Taz: Wanted is an action-adventure video game released in 2002 by Blitz Games.
+Taz: Wanted is a platform video game released in 2002 by Blitz Games.
 The game features the Looney Tunes character the Tasmanian Devil.

 Plot

 Taz and She-Devil are hanging out romantically on Taz Island, but are suddenly captured by Yosemite Sam and held captive in Yosemite Zoo; Taz is kept in a large cage in the center of the zoo while She-Devil is still in a smaller cage in a truck.
 While Sam films an advertisement for the zoo on TV, Taz attempts to break out his cage, and Sam has She-Devil moved to a safer area of the zoo.
 After Taz breaks out, Sam has his "Taz Catcher" workers put up wanted posters and post a bounty to help catch Taz.
-Tweety Bird appears and agrees to help Taz in his journey to save She-Devil, giving him pointers on where the wanted posters Taz needs to destroy are found.
+Tweety appears and agrees to help Taz in his journey to save She-Devil, giving him pointers on where the wanted posters Taz needs to destroy are found.

 After going through the zoo's safari, winter, and beach-themed attractions and destroying all of the wanted posters strewn throughout, Taz nearly escapes the zoo using a snowblower, a inflatable raft, and an escaped elephant found in said locations.
 However, Taz soon finds himself having to battle Gossamer in a game of Elephant Pong.
 When Taz wins, Sam retreats and moves She-Devil again.
 Taz chases after them, reaching the town of "Sam" Francisco.
 After evading capture from Sam's workers again, Taz sees Sam advertising She-Devil as the prize on the game show "Gladiatoons", prompting Taz to find a way into the show.

 After causing chaos and destroying the wanted posters at the local museum, shopping mall, and construction site, Taz uses an unstable cement mixer from the site to launch himself into the Gladiatoons set.
 Taz then takes Wile E. Coyote's place in the main competition against the champion, Daffy Duck.
 Taz eventually emerges victorious against Daffy, but when Taz is placed on the winner's podium, Daffy throws a switch that causes the podium to trap Taz in a cage.
 After Daffy claims the bounty on Taz, Sam and his workers then take the captive Devil and transport him by train to the Old West.
 Upon reaching the train station in the desert, Taz manages to break free yet again.
 He then sees Sam's blimp lower him and She-Devil into an explosives warehouse on an otherwise unreachable butte.